Destro3998/PropShop/README.md

 Create a `.env` file in the `370-project-fall-2023/Team37` directory.

-in this file add the following:
+In this file add the following:

 ```env
 DB_PASSWORD=admin@370